Natalie Bauer-Lechner: The Soldat-Roeger String Quartet

-In March 1895 Bauer-Lechner became the violist of the newly formed all-female Soldat-Roeger String Quartet, whose leader was the Joachim-pupil Maria Soldat-Roeger.
-The Quartet gave each year three concerts in Vienna (in all 51 concerts between 1895 and 1913), and it also toured in Austria-Hungary, Germany, France, England and other European countries.
-After eighteen years the Quartet was finally dissolved in March 1913.
+In March 1895, Bauer-Lechner became the violinist of the newly-formed all-female Soldat-Roeger String Quartet, led by Joachim's student Maria Soldat-Roeger.
+Each year, the Quartet three concerts in Vienna (s total of 51 concerts between 1895 and 1913), and it also toured in Austria-Hungary, Germany, France, Britain and other European countries.
+After eighteen years, the Quartet was finally dissolved in March 1913.
 Between 1909 and 1912 Natalie Bauer-Lechner arranged four solo concerts in Vienna and appeared from time to time as soloist in various German cities.
 As a trained professional musician, Bauer-Lechner grasped the technical and aesthetic content of Mahler's conversation.
 She noted many of his statements about music, literature, philosophy and life at some length and apparently verbatim.

 Later years

 In her later years, Bauer-Lechner became an outspoken feminist, and in 1918 she allegedly published an article on the war and the need for female suffrage, which led to her arrest and imprisonment.
 The article in question has never been traced.
 Her health subsequently collapsed, and she died in Vienna in poverty, only a few months after her former husband.